 How to put Ball End Nylon Strings on Steel String Acoustic Guitar?

-Here is the one detailed and step-by-step video of my friend, so you can’t messed up anything and easily change your nylon strings.
+Here is the one detailed and step-by-step video of my friend, so you can’t mess up anything and easily change your nylon strings.

-If you have even a little doubt about anything, comment section is your…
+If you have even a little doubt about anything, the comment section is your…

 Things to Keep in Mind before you Put Nylon Strings on your Guitar?

 This is very obvious when you put nylon strings on your acoustic guitar which is made for steel strings, You need to do some changes or maybe complete setup to your guitar.